Services for Veterans

 Disability Support Services

-The Veteran Success Center on the university campus is on the first floor of the College of Education in room 106 weekdays from 8:00 AM to 5:00 pm for military affiliated students to use to relax, watch TV, play x-box, eat, meet, study, etc.
+The Military and Veterans Success Center on the university campus is on the first floor of the College of Education in room 106 weekdays from 8:00 AM to 5:00 pm for military affiliated students to use to relax, watch TV, play x-box, eat, meet, study, etc.

 There is also a Veteran Lounge on the City College campus on the 1st floor of the Tech Building.